Academic Information

 1. The student should meet with the instructor before the final examination or due date for the final paper/project to request the Incomplete.

 2. If the instructor grants the Incomplete, the student and instructor should agree on the scope of the work remaining to complete the course and a date when it will be submitted.
-This date should be prior to the end of the next semester.
+This date should be within 120 days of the last day of the semester in which the course is being taken.
 The instructor should confirm with the student, in writing, the details of the work with respective deadlines.

 Whether or not to grant an Incomplete is at the instructor’s discretion.
 When determining whether to do so, the instructor should consider whether the student has consistently attended and engaged with the course (for example, whether the student has submitted all assignments except the final assignments/assessments) and made satisfactory progress in the course.
 Incompletes should not be granted unless the student has completed at least two-thirds of the assignments/assessments for the course.